School Personal Statement

 Admissions officers seek the following traits in medical school applicants:

-Successful candidates are unique, competent, sensitive people who are committed to the rigorous field of medicine.
+Successful candidates are unique, competent, and sensitive people who are committed to the rigorous field of medicine.
 You cannot gain acceptance into a top medical school without a compelling personal essay.

 We recommend that you avoid three common pitfalls: